SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

 }
 ```

 ## Limitations

-The number of licensed users on your account can make a maximum of ten requests per day using the KnowBe4 API.
-You may access the APIs only four times per second.
+There are two limitations to access KnowBe4 APIs:
+* Access to KnowBe4's Event APIs is limited to 10 requests per licensed user account per day, with a maximum of 4 requests per second.
+* Access to KnowBe4's Phishing APIs is limited to 1,000 requests per day plus the number of licensed users on the account.
+The API allows a maximum of 4 requests per second, and has a burst limit of 50 requests per minute which starts around 5 minutes and the daily limit starts around 24 hours from the first API request.